nexusformat/definitions/manual/source/faq.rst

         /NXentry/NXinstrument/NXmonochromator/wavelength

     :ref:`NXcrystal` describes a crystal monochromator or analyzer.
     Recently, scientists with monochromatic radiation not defined by a crystal, such as from an electron-beam undulator or a neutron helical velocity selector, were not satisfied with creating a fictitious instance of a crystal just to preserve the wavelength from their instrument.
-	Thus, the addition of :ref:`NXmonochromator`, which also allows "energy" to be specified if one is so inclined.
+    Thus, the addition of the :ref:`NXmonochromator` base class to NeXus, which also allows "energy" to be specified if one is so inclined.

     .. note:: See the :ref:`preface.Class.path.specification` section
 		for a short discussion of the difference between the HDF5 path and the NeXus symbolic class path.